 - Saigon is organized into “Districts”, or neighborhoods.
 The “ex-pat community” is in District 2 and the “backpacker area” is in District 1.
 We live in District 4 because it is centrally located, but less expensive than District 1.
 Each District has its own unique offerings – for more info on the different districts, you can check out our ex-pat guide to Saigon!

 - For more Vietnam travel tips, read our list of 15 things to know before visiting Vietnam!

 Where to Stay in Ho Chi Minh City

 The Cochin Zen Hotel is a truly lavish hotel in District 1, situated halfway between Ben Thanh market and Reunification Palace.
 You’ll love enjoying a refreshing cocktail on the rooftop pool with a view as well as working out in the well-equipped fitness center.
 Rooms are modern with every amenity you could wish for!

 The 15 Best Things To Do in Ho Chi Minh City

 1. Visit the Independence Palace

-The Reunification Palace (also known as Independence Palace) was originally called Norodom Palace.
+The Independence Palace (also known as the Reunification Palace) was originally called Norodom Palace.
 It was the base for Vietnamese General Ngo Dinh Diem until his death in 1963.
 Diem was incredibly unpopular and the palace was bombed by his own air force in 1962 in an attempt to assassinate him.
 So he decided to build a new residence there, but one that included a bomb shelter in the basement in case it happened again.
 His fears were realized when he was murdered by his own troops.